baijum/essential-go/README.md

 the open source version of the same book.
 This work is licensed under [Creative Commons Attribution-ShareAlike 4.0 International][by-sa].

-You can download the PDF, MOBI, and EPUB formats of the [book from GitHub releases][download].
+You can download the PDF version of the [book from GitHub releases][download].
-The book is available for purchase from [Amazon][amazon].
+The book is also available for purchase from [Amazon][amazon].

-There is also HTML version of the book here: https://muthukadan.net/essential-go/

 [book-blog]: https://muthukadan.net/golang/book/a-comprehensive-guide-to-go-programming/
 [by-sa]: http://creativecommons.org/licenses/by-sa/4.0/